 - Public Entity such as a unit of state, local, or tribal government

 - An affiliate arts presenting or producing organization hosted within a North Dakota 501(c)(3) tax-exempt institution or public institution that meets the requirements of an arts affiliate - An arts affiliate is a distinct program or division within a public or 501(c)(3) nonprofit nonarts organization (such as an arts division of a city or tribal government, a public or nonprofit college or university, or a community service nonprofit) that provides arts programming or services that primarily serve the general public.
-It has a distinct and separate budget from the host organization for arts programming with multiple charitable sources.
+Arts budgets must be isolated from the larger entity’s budget.

-- Fiscally sponsored groups with arts projects - A fiscally sponsored group must be comprised of at least three people, have an advisory committee of at least three people that is responsible for oversight of project and grant funds, and a fiscal sponsor.
-Fiscal sponsors must be registered with the IRS as a 501(c)3 nonprofit.
+- Fiscally sponsored groups with arts projects - A fiscally sponsored group must be comprised of at least three people and have an advisory committee of at least three people that is responsible for oversight of project and grant funds.
+Fiscal sponsors must be registered with the IRS as a 501(c)3 nonprofit, unit of state or local government, or federally recognized tribal community or tribe.
 For more information, read our Fiscal Sponsorship document. arts.nd.gov/sites/www/files/documents/grants/FiscalSponsorshipNDCA.pdf.

 - An Individual who is at least 18 years old and a United States citizen or has attained permanent resident status and is a resident of North Dakota. (exception: Folk and Traditional Arts Apprenticeship Program.)